-Transportation: Attendees will be responsible for their own transportation to the Jasper SkyTram
+Transportation: Attendees will be responsible for their own transportation to the Jasper SkyTram pre-reserve your spot, please check with the registration desk for availability during the seminar.

 Please pick up a voucher from the Registration Desk.
+Limited tickets are available.
+If you didn't

-\Other activities offered through the Fairmont Jasper Park Lodge include hiking trails, mountain biking, canoeing on Lac Beauvert, horseback riding, and spa services, and are available upon request and at the expense of the attendee.
+Other activities offered through the Fairmont Jasper Park Lodge include hiking trails, mountain biking, canoeing on Lac Beauvert, horseback riding, and spa services, and are available upon request and at the expense of the attendee.